whilp/chef_logstash/README.md

 These attributes are defined in the resource:

- + `:instance` - The Logstash instance this plugin is associated.
+ + `:instance` - The Logstash instance this plugin is associated with.
  + `:plugin` - One of the numerous [Logstash plugins](http://logstash.net/docs/1.1.9/).
  + `:plugin_type` - Accepts one of 'inputs', 'filters', 'outputs'
  + `:plugin_config`- A hash containing the key-value pairs that configure